ethdebug/solidity-data-representation/src/locations.md

 for now.)

-Memory and calldata will always be accessed through pointers to such; as such, we will only discuss concrete data layout for storage and (a little bit) for the stack, as those are the only locations we'll access without a pointer (but for the stack we'll mostly rely on the debugger having other ways of determining location).
+Memory and calldata will always be accessed through pointers to such; as such, we will only discuss concrete data layout for storage and for the stack, as those are the only locations we'll access without a pointer (but for the stack we'll mostly rely on the debugger having other ways of determining location).